BladeFireLight/PKITools/README.md

 Get-IssuedCertificate : Gets Certificates issued by a Certificate Authority.
 Can be filtered by CommonName, Certificate Template or Days untill expire

 ## Why I created this
-I did not find anythign that could retrive certificates from a remote ADCS server and save them to a file.
+Looking on PowerShellGallery.com, I did not find anythign that could retrive certificates from a remote ADCS server and save them to a file.
 Or get a list of soon to expire Certificates

 For example. to get all the certificates that will expire in the next two weeks from all CA's on the current Domain.
 ~~~